brendanbignell/RiddleGenerator/README.md

 # LLM Riddle Generator and Competition
-Test using Cursor.AI as a development environment
+Test using Cursor.AI as a development environment.
+A simple project to test used different LLMs together in a colaborative fashion.

 Generate riddles using multiple LLMs and test which LLM is the best at solving riddles.